 You can get into a class that is full.

 Beginning with Pass 2, you can place yourself on a wait list if the class you want to add is closed.
 Wait lists are established on a first-come, first-served basis.
-You can view where you are on a wait list in the Student Detail Schedule (position #1 means first on the list).
+You can view where you are on a wait list in the Schedule Builder or Student Detail Schedule on SISWEB (position #1 means first on the list).
 The units of a wait listed course count towards the maximum units allowed.
 However, the units of a wait listed course do not count toward financial aid eligibility.
 Students are moved from wait lists into available seats each night after registration closes.
 Check your wait list status periodically to see if you are enrolled in the course.

 You are responsible for checking the wait list to see if you have been enrolled in the course and for dropping the wait listed course by the drop deadline if you decide that you no longer want that course.

 IMPORTANT!
 It is your responsibility to drop any courses that you are not actually attending.